A Guide to Optimal Health in Aged Care

 While social media is generally associated with younger generations, older adults can benefit immensely from social networking.
-A 2016 study from Michigan State University suggested that older adults who use social media and other social technologies have better physical and mental health outcomes than those that don’t.
+A 2016 study from Michigan State University suggested that older adults who use social media and other social technologies have better physical and mental health outcomes than those who don’t.

 Social media networking with family and friends prevents feelings of loneliness and depression by helping older adults feel more connected with the world around them.
 In the study, older adults who utilised social technology reported feeling more satisfied with life (Michigan State University 2016).

-Research indicates that exercising the brain through playing ‘brain games’ such as Luminosity and Sodoku puzzles and participating in other activities that stretch cognitive abilities can improve the processing power of the brain (Weir 2014).
+Research indicates that exercising the brain through playing ‘brain games’ such as Luminosity and Sodoku puzzles, and participating in other activities that stretch cognitive abilities, can improve the processing power of the brain (Weir 2014).